v8/v8.dev/src/features/class-static-initializer-blocks.md

 ## Multiple blocks

 A class may have more than one static initializer block.
-These blocks will be evaluated in textual order.
-Additionally, if there are any static fields, all static elements will be evaluated in textual order.
+These blocks are evaluated in textual order.
+Additionally, if there are any static fields, all static elements are evaluated in textual order.

 ```js
 class C {